What you need to know about Sudan ?

 The Sudanese flag is a rectangular flag with a 1:2 ratio, composed of 3 horizontal bands of equal thickness.
 From top to bottom: red, white, and black, and towards the hoist, there is a green isosceles triangle.
 These are Pan-Arab colors: red symbolizes socialism and the struggle for the nation’s freedom, white symbolizes selflessness and brightness.
 Black symbolizes the country inhabited by black people.
 Green represents the agricultural nation and religion.

-Best Places to Visit in Sudan?
+Best places to visit in Sudan?

-Khartoum: It is both an administrative, economic, and commercial capital.
+It is both an administrative, economic, and commercial capital.
 This city will allow you to find a city reflecting Arab culture in Africa with paved alleys and many trees.
 The urban atmosphere of the city is what makes it magnificent.

-Omdurman: It is a large city in the country but also an important commercial center.
+It is a large city in the country but also an important commercial center.
 You will also see market areas as well as a camel showcase outside the city.
 It is also an industrial zone.

-Nyala: the capital of South Darfur is a true cradle of industries such as textile manufacturing and agro-food industries.
+The capital of South Darfur is a true cradle of industries such as textile manufacturing and agro-food industries.
 It is also an international commercial city with road infrastructure and an international airport.

-Where is Sudan Located on the World Map?
+Where is Sudan located on the world map?

 On the world map, the country is located on the African continent, more precisely in the Northeast section.
 Sudan’s neighbors are Libya, Egypt, Chad, Ethiopia, and Eritrea.